-Based on current industry trend, this forecast assumes annual increases of 9.5% in FY23 and 10% increase in FY24 through FY27.
+Based on current industry trend, this forecast assumes annual increases of 9.5% in FY23, 9% in FY24 and 10% increase in FY25 through FY27.
 Our estimates are based on our current employee census and claims data.
 This could increase at a much higher rate should claims increase dramatically.